Treat and Reduce Obesity Act

 When was TROA first introduced?

 TROA was first introduced during the 113th Congressional session in 2013.
 It is a bill that has received support from both Republicans and Democrats.
-The bill was re-introduced in every subsequent Congress since the 113th.
+The bill has been re-introduced in every subsequent Congress since the 113th.

 Has TROA been introduced in the current Congressional session?

-The Treat and Reduce Obesity Act, or TROA, was reintroduced into the 117th Congress by Senators Tom Carper (D-DE) and Bill Cassidy (R-LA) in the Senate and Representatives Ron Kind (D-WI), Tom Reed (R-NY), Raul Ruiz (D-CA) and Brad Wenstrup (R-OH-2) in the House, respectively.
-Now, it’s time to strengthen the bill’s Congressional support and urge legislators to co-sponsor TROA and push for the final passage of the legislation.
+Yes.
+TROA was reintroduced in the 119th Congress by Senators Bill Cassidy (R-LA) and Ben Ray Luján (D-NM) in the Senate and Representatives Mike Kelly (R-PA), Mariannette Miller-Meeks (R-IA), Gwen Moore (D-WI), and Raul Ruiz (D-CA) in the House.
+Now, it’s time to strengthen Congressional support for the bill and urge legislators to co-sponsor TROA and call for the final passage of the legislation.

 Why is TROA important?

-TROA is an important piece of legislation for all Americans.
-It will provide more treatment options such as FDA-approved medication coverage for obesity to Medicare recipients.
+TROA will provide more treatment options for obesity such as FDA-approved medication coverage and access to IBT.

 Who will benefit from TROA?